-- a) A licence for micro-processing; and - b) A licence for standard processing cannabis may be considered an agriculture-related use.
+- a) A licence for micro-processing; and - b) A licence for standard processing

+The outdoor cultivation of cannabis is considered to be an agricultural use and is currently permitted wherever agricultural uses are permitted.
+The processing of cannabis may be considered an agriculture-related use.
 However for a use to be considered as agriculture-related, it must be a farm related commercial use and/or a farm related industrial use that satisfies all of the criteria below: